Dian Chapman is a Technical Consultant

 Blanket # 1

 Help Dian Help More Soldiers, Veterans and K9 Heroes

-People often ask how they can donate to pay it forward in honor of our soldiers, veterans and K9 heroes.
-If you would like to make a donation to support my efforts and help me purchase more fabric and yarn and threads to allow me to make more blankets, lapghans and pillows for our heroes, you can do so, securely, online through PayPal by clicking this link:
+People sometimes ask how they can donate to pay it forward in honor of our soldiers, veterans and Military, Police & Search/Rescue K9 heroes.
+If you would like to make a donation to support my efforts and help me purchase more fabric, yarn and threads to allow me to make more blankets, lapghans and pillows for our K9 Heroes, you can do so, securely, online through PayPal by clicking this link: